Established in 1973

 What is the Goal of this Program?

-The Island Health Pharmacy Practice Residency Program is designed to provide the resident with a broad experience in hospital pharmacy practice and to promote the development of acumen and confidence in the provision of pharmaceutical care.
+The Island Health Pharmacy Residency Program is designed to provide the resident with a broad experience in hospital pharmacy practice and to promote the development of acumen and confidence in the provision of pharmaceutical care.
 The emphasis of the program is to prepare residents for independent clinical practice in the institutional setting.

 What are the Minimum Required Credentials?